How to Get a Theft Charge Dismissed in Minnesota

 Lack of Evidence

 One of the best defenses in a theft case is often the simplest.
 It is important to remember that you are not obligated to build a defense at all.
 Instead, the state must prove you are guilty.
-If the prosecution lacks the evidence needed to prove your guilt beyond a reasonable doubt, your best defense strategy could be to focus on the weakness of the case against you.
+If the prosecution lacks the evidence needed to prove your guilt beyond a reasonable doubt, including the value of the property involved, your best defense strategy could be to focus on the weakness of the case against you.

 Consent